evi1Husky/HugBot/README.md

 # BotStorage
 Bot storage container.
 Bot names mapped to their corresponding builder function definitions.
-The bot builder function is called and the bot is instiantiated when it's retrieved from storage usign get method.
+The bot builder function is called and the bot is instantiated when it's retrieved from storage using the get method.

 ```typescript
 type BotsInStorage = "StarChat" | "Zephyr" | "Hermes" | "Mixtral" | "Mistral";